Waveform Design for Joint Sensing and Communications in Millimeter-Wave and Low Terahertz Bands: Receiver Processing Techniques

 Similar procedures can be employed to process the received DE-MS-QP signals for radar sensing, including low-rate A/D operations on each subbands and correlation-based RDM calculation, etc. In RDM calculation, one straightforward way is to directly perform the cyclic correlations of length ${N}'={M}'N$ between the received signals and the extended MS-QP sequence.
-However, it suffers from large computational complexity for cyclic correlations, calculated as $\mathcal{O}(\left ({M}'N \right )^2)$ in terms of complex multiplications, and cannot support flexible adjustment of ${M}'$ due to changes of the correlation length.
+However, it suffers from large computational complexity for cyclic correlations, calculated as $\mathcal{O}(\left ({M}'N \right )^2)$ in terms of complex multiplications, and cannot support flexible adjustment of ${M}'$ since the correlation length changes with $M'$.
 To this end, each received DE-MS-QP frame is divided into $M'$ length-$N$ subblocks, where cyclic correlation of length $N$ between each subblock and the MS-QP sequence is directly applied.
 These correlation results are then utilized for radar sensing as described in Section \ref{s4.1}, which is omitted for brevity.
-It is indicated that the proposed enhancement not only reduces the correlation complexity of the radar receiver to $\mathcal{O}({M}'N^2)$, but enables flexible parameter adjustment as well.
-Moreover, the cross-correlation between data components of the echoes and the MS-QP sequence is usually small when $N$ is sufficiently large, as validated in Appendix \ref{apx1}, thus posing marginal impact on radar sensing.
+This proposed enhancement not only reduces the correlation complexity of the radar receiver to $\mathcal{O}({M}'N^2)$, but enables flexible parameter adjustment as well.
+Moreover, the cross-correlation between data components of the echoes and the MS-QP sequence is usually small when $N$ is sufficiently large, as validated in \cite{mao_supportingfile_21}, thus posing marginal impact on radar sensing.